Indira Naidoo: Consumer advocacy and environmental activism

-In 2015 Naidoo was a visiting guest lecturer at the Laurie M Tisch School for Food Education and Policy at Columbia University in New York City.
+In 2015, she was a visiting guest lecturer at the Laurie M Tisch School for Food Education and Policy at Columbia University in New York City.

 Other TV appearances

-Naidoo gained national prominence in 1997 for her less serious appearances on the ABC's Club Buggery, a late-night comedy variety show hosted by Roy & HG in which she starred as policewoman Barbara in a regular comedy sketch—a police spoof titled "Sam Stain" alongside Ian Turpie and actor Harold Hopkins.
-This was followed by appearances on McFeast, Good News Week, The Fat and Steve Abbott's variety series Under The Grandstand and In Siberia Tonight.
-In September 2006 she appeared on Tony Martin's Get This radio show on Triple M.
+Naidoo gained national prominence in 1997 for her less serious appearances on the ABC's Club Buggery, a late-night comedy variety show hosted by Roy & HG in which she starred as policewoman Barbara in a regular comedy sketch — a police spoof titled "Sam Stain" alongside Ian Turpie and actor Harold Hopkins.
+That was followed by appearances on McFeast, Good News Week and The Fat, and Steve Abbott's variety series Under The Grandstand and In Siberia Tonight.
+In September 2006, she appeared on Tony Martin's Get This radio show on Triple M.

 In September 2009, Naidoo was a contestant on the premiere episode of Celebrity MasterChef Australia.

-In 2017 she was a guest presenter on ABC TV's Gardening Australia program delivering specialist stories on urban gardening initiatives.

-Later that year she hosted the SBS TV series Filthy Rich and Homeless.
+In 2017, she was a guest presenter on ABC TV's Gardening Australia, delivering specialist stories on urban gardening initiatives.
+Later that year, she hosted the SBS TV series Filthy Rich and Homeless.
 She co-hosted Breakfast with Indira and Trevor on Sydney's 2CH radio station from 2018 to 2019.

 Theatre

-In 2014 Naidoo was part of a five-actor ensemble which performed The Serpent's Table, a food installation performance piece for the 2014 Sydney Festival.
-Its sold-out season ran for 15 shows at Carriageworks to critical acclaim.
+In 2014.
+Naidoo was part of a five-actor ensemble which performed The Serpent's Table, a food installation performance piece for the 2014 Sydney Festival.
+Its sold-out season ran for 15 shows at Carriageworks, to critical acclaim.

 Recognition

-Naidoo won the South Australian Justice Administration Award for Television in 1993, the Dalgety Award for Excellence in Rural Journalism in 1994 and the Better Hearing Australia (NSW Branch) Clear Speech Award in 1996.
+Naidoo won the South Australian Justice Administration Award for Television in 1993, the Dalgety Award for Excellence in Rural Journalism in 1994, and the Better Hearing Australia (NSW Branch) Clear Speech Award in 1996.
 She was appointed an ambassador to the Wayside Chapel homeless crisis centre in 2012.
 She conducted weekly gardening classes for homeless visitors on the Wayside's rooftop community vegetable garden.
-In 2012 Naidoo won the lifestyle award from InStyle Magazine for her food activism work.
+In 2012, Naidoo won the lifestyle award from InStyle Magazine for her food activism work.

 Her kitchen garden designed for the inaugural Australian Garden Show Sydney 2013 won the Excellence in Sustainability Award.
-Her book The Edible Balcony was awarded best garden product at the 2014 Greenlifestyle Magazine awards.
-In 2014 she gave the Walter Lippmann Memorial Lecture about Australia's treatment of refugees and asylum seekers.
+Her book, The Edible Balcony, was awarded best garden product at the 2014 Greenlifestyle Magazine awards.
+In 2014, she gave the Walter Lippmann Memorial Lecture about Australia's treatment of refugees and asylum seekers.

 In 2017, Naidoo was awarded the Peter Sculthorpe Alumni Prize by the Launceston Church Grammar School for her contribution to broadcasting and the community.
 The award honours the late Australian composer Peter Sculthorpe, who was also an alumnus of the school.

 Naidoo is a gay icon, and had a float dedicated to her in the 1997 Sydney Gay and Lesbian Mardi Gras.